maria8719/week9-redux-basics/readme.md

 Under the hood, React-Redux uses React’s built-in Context API to pass data around.
 If you want to, you can cut out the middleman and use Context directly.
 You’ll miss out on the nice features of Redux, but if your app is simple and you want an easy way to pass data around, Context might be perfect.

+ - For large, enterprise-level React applications using the Context API alone can make a complex setup to maintain.
+ - Also, <a href="https://redux.js.org/faq/performance#performance">performance</a> may be an issue with the Context API vs Redux, as Redux has performance optimizations in-place that the Context API does not.